How to Migrate Your Telecom to Microsoft Teams

 Migrating your telecom to Microsoft Teams gives you one of two (big) choices to make within the Microsoft Phone System: Calling Plan or Direct Routing?

 Smaller organizations typically embrace the Calling Plan for ease of management and simplicity of all the calling bundled in one place.
 That’s good news to our ears, as Bandwidth is the underlying voice carrier for the Microsoft Calling Plan.

-Direct Routing (Microsoft’s term for “bring your own carrier” is more appropriate for larger, complex organizations who want to retain existing telephony features or their existing carrier contracts.
+Direct Routing (Microsoft’s term for “bring your own carrier” is more appropriate for larger, complex organizations that want to retain existing telephony features or their existing carrier contracts.
 In addition, at a certain point, Calling Plan pricing can become cost-prohibitive as organizations grow.
 Here’s how the two options compare side-by-side: